eNMS-automation/eNMS/docs/inventory/configuration_management.rst

 Configuration Management
 ========================

-eNMS can work as a network device configuration backup tool, and replace Oxidized/Rancid.
+eNMS can work as a network device configuration backup tool and replace Oxidized/Rancid with the following features:
-  - Poll network elements and download configuration when it changes
+  - Poll network elements download configurations when they change
-  - Ability to easily view current configuration of a device in the inventory
+  - Easily view current configuration of a device in the inventory
-  - Search feature for any text in any configuration
+  - Search for any text in any configuration
-  - For a given inventory device, view differences between different versions of configurations (perhaps this would rely on the proposed git archival service for git diff?)
+  - View differences between various revisions of a configuration
-  - Download configuration for a device to a local text file
+  - Download device configuration to a local text file
   - Use the ReST API support to return a specified device's configuration
-  - Export all device configurations to a remote Git repository (e.g Gitlab)
+  - Export all device configurations to a remote Git repository (e.g. Gitlab)

 Device configuration
 --------------------